⏩ Turmeric User Guide: How to Get Turmeric into Your Daily Life

 3. Add to Juices: turmeric can be put through a juicer just in the same way as ginger to give you a concentrated hit of that incredible goodness.

 4. Use in Dips: a little turmeric root or powder can easily be blended in when you’re making dips such as hummus, baba ganoush or the dip below.

 5. Make Indian Golden Milk: this variation (to make dairy free) of this amazing Indian, warming, soothing drink is just delicious.

-6. Toss with Roasted Veggies: this is a beauty because you can both roast turmeric to make it soft and full of flavour, or you can just sprinkle powdered turmeric all over your roast.
+6. Toss with Roasted Veggies: this is a beauty because you can both roast turmeric to make it soft and full of flavor, or you can just sprinkle powdered turmeric all over your roast.
 Easy!

 7. Grate into Salads: this is my super-trick for practically anything (works especially well with broccoli – if your kids won’t eat broccoli, try grating it into stuff.
 They won’t notice and you can put heaps in!).

 8. Add to Stir ‘Fried’ Greens: turmeric tastes fantastic in stir fries, especially with leafy greens like kale and chard.